rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     And finally, hit `Create workbench`.

-4. When the status of the new workbench indicates 'Running', click `Open`.
+4. When the status of the new workbench indicates 'Running', click on the name of the workbench to access.

     ![create-a-workbench.png](./images/create-a-workbench.png)